reinacchi/givies-framework/README.md

 If you're confused where to get started, the [issue-tracker](https://github.com/reinhello/givies-framework/issues) is the best place to track any current existing issues.

-**Notes:** Please make sure to follow its [Contributing Guidelines](https://github.com/reinhello/givies-framework/blob/master/.github/CONTRIBUTING.md) before proceeding.
+**Note:** Please make sure to follow its [Contributing Guidelines](https://github.com/reinhello/givies-framework/blob/master/.github/CONTRIBUTING.md) before proceeding.

 ## License